dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/health-checks.md

 > [!WARNING]
 > When checking a database connection with a query, choose a query that returns quickly.
 The query approach runs the risk of overloading the database and degrading its performance.
 In most cases, running a test query isn't necessary.
 Merely making a successful connection to the database is sufficient.
 If you find it necessary to run a query, choose a simple SELECT query, such as `SELECT 1`.

-Include a package reference to [AspNetCore.HealthChecks.SqlServer](https://www.nuget.org/packages/AspNetCore.HealthChecks.SqlServer/).
+Include a package reference to [AspNetCore.HealthChecks.SqlServer](https://www.nuget.org/packages/AspNetCore.HealthChecks.SqlServer).

-Supply a valid database connection string in the *appsettings.json* file of the sample app.
+Supply a valid database connection string in the `appsettings.json` file of the sample app.
 The app uses a SQL Server database named `HealthCheckSample`:

 [!code-json[](health-checks/samples/5.x/HealthChecksSample/appsettings.json?highlight=3)]

-Register health check services with <xref:Microsoft.Extensions.DependencyInjection.HealthCheckServiceCollectionExtensions.AddHealthChecks*> in `Startup.ConfigureServices`.
-The sample app calls the `AddSqlServer` method with the database's connection string (*DbHealthStartup.cs*):
+Register health check services with <xref:Microsoft.Extensions.DependencyInjection.HealthCheckServiceCollectionExtensions.AddHealthChecks%2A> in `Startup.ConfigureServices`.
+The sample app calls the `AddSqlServer` method with the database's connection string (`DbHealthStartup.cs`):

 [!code-csharp[](health-checks/samples/5.x/HealthChecksSample/DbHealthStartup.cs?name=snippet_ConfigureServices)]